jumpingjoy/watchnationpro/index.md

 ### ✅No.2 Samsung Galaxy Watch 3
 {% include image.html img="samsung-galaxy-active-3.webp" align="right" %}

-Top brand Samsung Galaxy watch has released another version to its Samsung galaxy range of smartwatch series called <a href="https://www.watchnationpro.com/samsung-galaxy-watch-3-review">Samsung Galaxy Watch 3</a>.
+Top brand Samsung has **released another version** to its Samsung galaxy range of smartwatch series called <a href="https://www.watchnationpro.com/samsung-galaxy-watch-3-review">Samsung Galaxy Watch 3</a>.

-Similar to galaxy watch active 2, the latest model comes with AMOLED screen display in two sizes, 40mm and 44mm for a price range of $400 to $479.
+**Similar to galaxy watch active 2**, the latest model comes with **AMOLED screen display** in **two sizes: 40mm and 44mm** for a price range of **$400 to $479**.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpsamsunggalaxy3" blank="true" %}

-In case you are an google Android user and are not comfortable with Wear OS, Samsung galaxy active 3 is the best choice for you since it can connect to google assistant.
+In case **if you are an google Android user**, and are **not comfortable with Wear OS**, the Samsung galaxy active 3 is the **best choice for you since it can connect to google assistant**.
 Even though it does not have a rotating bezel, it comes with good touch sensitivity.
-The battery life is better than the previous galaxy watch active 2.
+The **battery life is better than the previous galaxy watch active 2**.

-Along with built in GPS, activity tracking, heart rate tracking monitors, ECG monitors to provide data on heart rates and act as heart rate monitor.
-The heart rate monitoring functionalities of Samsung Galaxy Active 3 watch is moderately accurate, and fall detection is available in Active 3.
+Along with built in GPS, the activity tracking, heart rate tracking monitors, ECG monitors provides data on heart rates .
+The heart rate monitoring functionalities of Samsung Galaxy Active 3 watch is moderately accurate, and comes along with fall detection feature.

 <b>Pricing</b>
 <div class="w3-light-grey"><div class="w3-container w3-green" style="width:80%">8.0 Rating</div></div>